jbbahk2/jbbahk2.github.io/README.md

 # standard-website
 This is a standardized HTML materials to build a personal website that looks like "doeun-kim.github.io".
-I copied and modified codes from our former R maven, Tyler Reny.
+I copied and modified codes from our former R maven, Tyler Reny's website/Github.
 To build your own personal website with this, it requires some basic understandings of HTML.
 (Google/ChatGPT it!
 I also googled it.)